cogent3/cogent3/doc/examples/application_controller_framework.rst

 a wrapper around or constructor function for a parameter.
 For example to fixate the prefix of the FlagParameter, one might write this::

-   >>> from cogent.app.parameters import FlagParameter
+   >>> from cogent3.app.parameters import FlagParameter
    >>> def DashedFlag(name):
    ...   return FlagParameter('-',name)
    ...